-The Pendlebury Centre offers full-time, 5-days per week placements to Year 11 and Year 10 students referred by schools and approved by the Secondary Panel for Inclusion (SPI).
+The Pendlebury Centre offers full-time, 5-days per week placements to Year 11 students referred by schools and approved by the Secondary Panel for Inclusion (SPI).
+Year 10 students are offered an 12 week placement where they spend 3-days per week at the centre and 2-days per week at their mainstream school.

 Placements are offered with an agreed amount of time spent in a designated mainstream school and/or a vocational placement setting.
 The Centre places huge importance on all Year 10 and Year 11 students gaining experience of a larger, more diverse educational setting ahead of their post-16 transition.